S-Kaushik/web-essentials/README.markdown

 $ make
 ```

-## Javascript?
+## JavaScript?

 The js is just for the styleguide itself.
-All shared javascript will be
+All shared JavaScript will be
 published as private npm modules.
 Every project using the styleguide
 will use browserify to require only what the project needs.